ngoccatt/Embedded_System/lab4/README.md

 https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/fatal-errors.html?highlight=storeprohibited

 ## Run Result ##
 pump: received LED, but it's not my task
 fan: received LED, but it's not my task
 pump: received LED, but it's not my task
 LED
 fan: received noob, but it's not my task
 pump: received noob, but it's not my task
 led: received noob, but it's not my task
 fan: received noob, but it's not my task
-This task noob is rejected 3 times, skiping the task PUMP
+This task noob is rejected 3 times, skiping the task
+PUMP
 pump: received LED, but it's not my task
 LED
 pump: received LED, but it's not my task
 LED
 fan: received noob, but it's not my task
 pump: received noob, but it's not my task
 led: received noob, but it's not my task
 fan: received noob, but it's not my task
 This task noob is rejected 3 times, skiping the task
 pump: received noob, but it's not my task
 led: received noob, but it's not my task
 fan: received noob, but it's not my task
 pump: received noob, but it's not my task
 This task noob is rejected 3 times, skiping the task
 led: received PUMP, but it's not my task
 fan: received PUMP, but it's not my task
 PUMP
 led: received PUMP, but it's not my task
 fan: received PUMP, but it's not my task
 PUMP
 led: received FAN, but it's not my task
 FAN
 LED
 led: received noob, but it's not my task
 fan: received noob, but it's not my task
 pump: received noob, but it's not my task
 led: received noob, but it's not my task
 This task noob is rejected 3 times, skiping the task
 fan: received LED, but it's not my task
 pump: received LED, but it's not my task
 LED
 fan: received noob, but it's not my task
 pump: received noob, but it's not my task
 led: received noob, but it's not my task
 fan: received noob, but it's not my task
 This task noob is rejected 3 times, skiping the task
 pump: received LED, but it's not my task
 LED
 fan: received PUMP, but it's not my task
 PUMP
 fan: received noob, but it's not my task
 pump: received noob, but it's not my task
 led: received noob, but it's not my task
 fan: received noob, but it's not my task
 This task noob is rejected 3 times, skiping the task
 pump: received LED, but it's not my task
 LED
 pump: received LED, but it's not my task
 LED
 pump: received FAN, but it's not my task
 led: received FAN, but it's not my task
-FAN
-pump: received LED, but it's not my task
-LED
-PUMP
-pump: received LED, but it's not my task
-LED
-fan: received noob, but it's not my task
-pump: received noob, but it's not my task
-led: received noob, but it's not my task
-fan: received noob, but it's not my task
-This task noob is rejected 3 times, skiping the task PUMP
-pump: received noob, but it's not my task
-led: received noob, but it's not my task
-fan: received noob, but it's not my task
-pump: received noob, but it's not my task
-This task noob is rejected 3 times, skiping the task LED
-led: received PUMP, but it's not my task
-fan: received PUMP, but it's not my task
-PUMP
-led: received FAN, but it's not my task
-FAN
-led: received FAN, but it's not my task
-FAN
-pump: received FAN, but it's not my task
-led: received FAN, but it's not my task
-FAN
-pump: received LED, but it's not my task
-LED